Exploring this magnificent castle and its history

 He was one of the men who signed the death warrant of Charles I. Subsequently, he led the invasion of Ireland, where he persecuted Catholics.
 In 1650, after the Scots crowned Charles II, Cromwell invaded Scotland.

-Cromwell took occupation of Edinburgh Castle just before Christmas, after which he refused to celebrate the holiday.
+Cromwell occupied Edinburgh Castle just before Christmas, after which he refused to celebrate the holiday.
 He had royal decorative displays destroyed and installed a garrison.
 The Great Hall was converted into a military barracks.
-Cromwell would shortly after that control the whole of Scotland.
+Cromwell would shortly after control the whole of Scotland.

 Sir Walter Scott

-Poet, novelist, and antiquarian Sir Walter Scott stirred the public interest in Scotland’s history and the desire to preserve its heritage.
-Since some of Scotland’s greatest triumphs took place at Edinburgh Castle, his writings led to public support to secure its place in history.
+Poet, novelist, and antiquarian Sir Walter Scott stirred public interest in Scotland’s history and the desire to preserve its heritage.
+Since some of Scotland’s greatest triumphs occurred at Edinburgh Castle, his writings led to public support to secure its place in history.

-In 1818, Scott was granted royal approval to open the Crown Room, where Scotland’s Crown Jewels have been on display for over 100 years.
+In 1818, Scott was granted royal approval to open the Crown Room, where Scotland’s Crown Jewels have been displayed for over 100 years.
 The sealed oak and iron doors would open in dramatic form, and the lid of the wooden chest would lift to reveal the Crown Jewels.
-As a result of his efforts, the event swayed the hearts of the public.
+As a result of his efforts, the event swayed the public’s hearts.
 The visit of George IV in 1822 (well detailed by Scott) was a critical factor in making the castle the tourist attraction it is today.

-Despite an unpleasant relationship with his clients, Hippolyte Blanc was a respected Edinburgh architect at the castle in the mid-1800s.
+Hippolyte Blanc was a respected Edinburgh architect at the castle in the mid-1800s despite an unpleasant relationship with his clients.
 It appears his talent won out.